8 ways to outsmart a pickpocket

 Some anti-theft bags are made of tough mesh-like material that is resistant to slashing attempts like these, and can be a good defence against thieves.
 Better yet, as a proactive measure, leave your valuables and anything else you don’t really need with you locked away in the hotel safe while you're out exploring, or carry cash and cards in a money belt beneath your clothes.

 The content of this article is general and provided for information purposes only.
-Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of the articles.
+Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of any article.

 This article may contain hyperlinks to other websites owned or operated by third parties, or references to third party products or services.
 SCTI isn’t responsible for, and makes no recommendation about, the content or accuracy of any third party website, or for the suitability or performance of any product or service.
 The inclusion of a link in this article doesn’t imply that SCTI endorses the website or third party product/service.